Covangesic Side Effects

 Generic Name: acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine

-Note: This document contains side effect information about acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine.
-Some of the dosage forms listed on this page may not apply to the brand name Covangesic.
+Note: This page contains information about the side effects of acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine.
+Some of the dosage forms included on this document may not apply to the brand name Covangesic.

 Applies to acetaminophen / chlorpheniramine / phenylephrine / phenylpropanolamine / pyrilamine: oral tablet

 If you experience any of the following serious side effects, stop taking acetaminophen/chlorpheniramine/pyrilamine/phenylephrine/phenylpropanolamine and seek emergency medical attention:

 an allergic reaction (difficulty breathing; closing of your throat; swelling of your lips, tongue, or face; or hives);

 liver damage (yellowing of the skin or eyes, nausea, abdominal pain or discomfort, unusual bleeding or bruising, or severe fatigue);